jkomoros/boardgame/README.md

 gameState to specific players, and `moves.CollectCountComponents` to collect components from each player into gameState.
 The moves package describes how these moves work and how they fit together.

+#### DefaultConfig

+In a number of cases, you'll use moves out of the `moves` package with basically no customization--possibly just overriding which stack to use.
+In those cases, it can be a pain to create bespoke MoveTypeConfigs for each move.
+`moves.DefaultConfig` can return a reasonable starter config object based on the move's configuration, that in many cases is sufficient to just use in a pinch.

 ### Configs

 Games can often take different configurations.
 For example, a deck-based card game might be playable with an expansion pack of cards mixed in.